wswager/san_bay_tel/README.md

 San Bay Tel is a new telecommunications startup looking to establish themselves in the San Francisco Bay area.

-San Day Tel's main priority is retention while they establish themselves in the market.
+San Bay Tel's main priority is retention while they establish themselves in the market.
 For this reason they have requested a model predicting the likelihood of customer churn.
 ***
 # Data
 ## Churn in Telecom Data